V. The Truths We Live: Doing = Being

-What defenders of this system miss, is how the meanings attached to categories alters the data of our experience.
+What one overlooks when defending this system, is how the meanings attached to categories alters the data of our experience.
 People end up acting on the basis of what they will be or not be, based on the social value they will derive, rather than what they would ordinarily do.
 Concealing sexuality is the most obvious example, and it then seems abnormal to have same-sex preference because so few people are willing to explore that possibility within themselves or reveal it to the world.

 If everything we liked and thought didn’t result in us “being’ some or other politicized type of person, we would express and seek what actually called to us, rather than following the script of what we think our peers will value.

 The abstract divisions of humanity inherently feed the ego pattern of making one’s idea better, by making someone else’s less.
 From there human possibility becomes imprisoned, “theirs” or “ours”, people cease to live in the world of cause and effect, what each specific thought and action does, but rather from a shared label that hides what are in reality different stories.
 Ideas, practices, policies, can be dismissed with a single word without observers evening knowing what is behind it.